ibexa/documentation-developer/docs/search/search_api.md

 ```

 With field aggregations you can group search results according to the value of a specific Field.
-In this case the aggregation takes the Content Type identifier and the Field identifier as parameters.
+In this case the aggregation takes the content type identifier and the Field identifier as parameters.

 The following example creates an aggregation named `selection` that groups results
-according to the value of the `topic` Field in the `article` Content Type:
+according to the value of the `topic` Field in the `article` content type:

 ``` php
 [[= include_file('code_samples/api/public_php_api/src/Command/FindWithAggregationCommand.php', 35, 36) =]]